bingobob/drone/README.md

 - Yellow wire - there's a yellow wire running from the syma control board that was used with the original camera, you pressed a function on the remote control unit and it signalled to the camera to start / stop recording or take a photo.
 I wonder if it would be possible to connect this yellow wire to the Pi GPIO directly and have the remote unit send signals to the Pi, e.g. take a photo, or shutdown.
 - Access point, currently the pi zero w is set to connect as a client to my home wifi network, this works well however it might be more useful if I set it up as a wifi access point (a flying one)!
 - Airborn wifi network ESSID scanning, could be useful to scan for ESSIDs as the drone flies

-## Summary

-I know a little bit of programming, a little pi, a little electronics and I've put it all together in this project - soldering has been a great skill to learn.
-It's been a heck of a lot of fun and I'm still working on it.
-I'd love to hear more from anyone with tips or code comments.
-This has got to be one of the most enjoyable pi projects I've done and it's inspired me to write this and publish it here - my first github repo.

 ## drone on the bench